ProgradeDV/open-feed-reader/README.md

 # Install
 Install the dependancies: `pip isntall -r requirements.txt`

 # Environment Variables
 The app will not launch if these environment variables are not present
 | Required Key | Description |
 | ----------- | ----------- |
 | SECRET_KEY | a salted key |

-These variables are not required to run the app but are essential for production security or debugging.
+These variables are not required to run the app but are essential for security or debugging.
 | Optional key | Default | Description
 | ----------- | ----------- | ----------- |
 | DEBUG | False | Set to true to activate the django debug mode.
 Do NOT run True in production. |